We know something important about your business

 Addressing customer complaints = wearing your Customer Service Manager hat.

 Fixing service delivery problems = wearing your Operations Manager hat.

 Solving business finance troubles = wearing your Chief Financial Officer hat.

-For example, you probably didn’t start your business so you could become a better bookkeeper.
-Don’t feel bad.
 According to survey, 81% of small business owners said they handle their own finances even though 44% consider themselves financially illiterate.1

 Regardless of how well any given hat might fit, there’s still the fact that one head can wear only one hat at a time.